Cutuy/1fs/vview.md

 <del>[vview-o2-kr2 🟢] The tracking info is persisted then restored (disk<->mem)</del>

-[vview-o2-kr2a ✔] In-mem projections for directories to reflect on fs
+[vview-o2-kr2a ✔] Correctness of return values of in-mem projections for directories (ignoring ghost cache issues)

 [vview-o2-kr2b 🟢] Command-line & WinShell file renames to reflect on fs